Lady Anne Egerton1

 F, #10021, b. between 1704 and 1709, d.
 16 June 1762

 Lady Anne Egerton was born between 1704 and 1709.
-She was the daughter of Scroop Egerton, 1st Duke of Bridgwater and Lady Elizabeth Churchill.1 She married, firstly, Wriothesley Russell, 3rd Duke of Bedford, son of Sir Wriothesley Russell, 2nd Duke of Bedford and Elizabeth Howland, on 22 April 1725 at Ashbridge, Buckinghamshire, England.1 She married, secondly, William Villiers, 3rd Earl of Jersey, son of William Villiers, 2nd Earl of Jersey and Judith Herne, on 23 June 1733 at St. James's, Westminster, London, England.1 She died on 16 June 1762.1 She was buried on 22 June 1762 at Middleton Stoney, Oxfordshire, England.1
+She was the daughter of Scroop Egerton, 1st Duke of Bridgwater and Lady Elizabeth Churchill.1 She married, firstly, Wriothesley Russell, 3rd Duke of Bedford, son of Wriothesley Russell, 2nd Duke of Bedford and Elizabeth Howland, on 22 April 1725 at Ashbridge, Buckinghamshire, EnglandG.1 She married, secondly, William Villiers, 3rd Earl of the Island of Jersey, son of William Villiers, 2nd Earl of the Island of Jersey and Judith Herne, on 23 June 1733 at St. James's, Westminster, London, EnglandG.1 She died on 16 June 1762.1 She was buried on 22 June 1762 at Middleton Stoney, Oxfordshire, EnglandG.1

-As a result of her marriage, Lady Anne Egerton was styled as Duchess of Bedford on 22 April 1725.
+After her marriage, Lady Anne Egerton was styled as Duchess of Bedford on 22 April 1725.
 From 22 April 1725, her married name became Russell.
-Her married name became Villiers.
+After her marriage, Lady Anne Egerton was styled as Countess of the Island of Jersey on 23 June 1733.
+From 23 June 1733, her married name became Villiers.

 Citations